brandon-stewart-rgb/clean-freak/README.md

   <h1 align="center">Clean Freak</h1>

   <p align="center">
-    Clean Freak, an app built using Node.js, Sequelize, MySQL and Express. <br> Project required modules for Sequelize, routes via Express, MySQL Shell to start schemas and seeds for the MySQL database.
+    Clean Freak, an app built using Node.js, MondoDB, and Express. <br> Project required modules for Sequelize, routes via Express, MySQL Shell to start schemas and seeds for the MySQL database.
     <br />
     <a href="https://github.com/tyler1836/workout-tracker"><strong>Explore the docs »</strong></a>
     <br />